Nymphxyz/nspider/README.rst

 Overview
 ========

-NSpider (NymphSpider) is a light web crawling and web scraping framework, used to crawl websites and extract resource files from their pages.
+NSpider (NymphSpider) is a light multi-process web crawling and web scraping framework, used to crawl websites and extract resource files from their pages.
 It can be used for resources downloading and data collection.